Window Adjustment in Warsaw — Hardware Tuning and Draught Elimination

 What if the handle spins loosely?

-Most often the fixing screws have come loose.
+Most often the fixing screws have loosened.
 Lift the decorative cover and tighten the two screws with a Phillips screwdriver.
-If that does not help, the handle mechanism is worn and needs replacing.
+If that does not help, the handle mechanism is worn out and needs replacement.

 Will adjustment help if the sash will not close?

 In 90 % of cases — yes.
-The sash fails to close because of sagging, skewing or shifted strike plates.
-All of these are fixed by adjustment.
-If the hardware mechanism itself is broken, the component will need replacing.
+The sash does not close because it has sagged, gone out of square or the strike plates have shifted.
+All of this is corrected by adjustment.
+If the hardware mechanism itself is damaged, the part will need replacing.

 How long does adjustment take?

 One sash — 15–20 minutes.
-A typical flat with 4–5 windows — about an hour.
-If seals need replacing, add 10–15 minutes per sash.
+A standard flat with 4–5 windows — about an hour.
+If seals need replacement, add 10–15 minutes per sash.

 Is winter mode mandatory?

-Not mandatory, but recommended.
-Winter mode increases clamping pressure and eliminates draughts.
-In summer it is better to ease off — the seal lasts longer.
-Leaving winter mode on all year round flattens the rubber in 2–3 years.
+Not mandatory, but we recommend it.
+Winter mode increases clamping pressure and stops draughts.
+In summer it is better to reduce it — the seal lasts longer.
+Leaving winter mode on throughout the year flattens the rubber in 2–3 years.

 Why does the window start draughting again after adjustment?

-Most likely the seal is worn and no longer springs back after compression.
-Adjustment increases pressure, but if the rubber is dead the effect is temporary.
-The solution is seal replacement.
+Most likely the seal is worn out and no longer springs back after being compressed.
+Adjustment increases pressure, but if the rubber is finished the effect will only be temporary.
+The fix is seal replacement.

 Who does the work and what guarantees we offer

-Window adjustment is carried out by technicians who work with window hardware every day — Roto, Maco, Siegenia, Winkhaus.
-We know the specifics of each system and which keys it requires.
-We arrive with a full set of hex keys, screwdrivers, silicone lubricant and spare consumables (cams, strike plates, seals).
+Window adjustment is done by technicians who handle window hardware every day — Roto, Maco, Siegenia, Winkhaus.
+We know how each system works and which keys are needed for it.
+We come with a full set of hex keys, screwdrivers, silicone lubricant and spare consumables (cams, strike plates, seals).
 We cover all of Warsaw — from Bielany to Mokotow.
-We guarantee that after adjustment the sash will close smoothly, pressure will be even and the draught will be gone.
-If the problem returns within a month we come back and fix it free of charge.
-Call or message us — we typically reply within an hour.
+We guarantee that after adjustment the sash will close smoothly, the pressure will be even and the draught will disappear.
+If the problem comes back within a month, we return and fix it free of charge.
+Call or message us — we usually reply within an hour.